-As for chemical substance management guidelines, the inhouse database is updated when necessary to comply with chemical substance regulations both in Japan and overseas and address such issues as revisions to those regulations.
+As for chemical substance management guidelines, our in-house database is updated when necessary to comply with chemical substance regulations both in Japan and overseas and address such issues as revisions to those regulations.

 - PRTR Law (Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement)